MaoZiming/papers/3-storage-systems/32-storage.md

           - Reliability
               - Same block is erased and programmed over and over, wear out issue

+# Flash-based SSDs

+- Flash is a technology by which data is stored while SSDs are a storage device.
+Not all SSDs use flash as their storage medium, but most currently on the market do.
+- SSD is **solid-state storage device**
+- Such devices have no mechanical or moving parts like hard drives
+- They simply built out of transistors, much like memory and processors
+- However, unlike typical DRAM, such SSD device retains information despite power lost
+- Technology focusing on: **flash** (i.e. **NAND-based flash**), created in 1980s
+    - To write a chunk (i.e. a **flash page**), have to erase a bigger chunk (i.e. **flash block**)
+    - Writing too often to a page will cause it to **wear out**

+## Log-structured FTL
+- Write logging
+    - Upon write to a logical block N, the device appends the write to the next free spot in the currently-being-written-to block
+- Mapping table
+    - Store physical address of logical block in the system
+    - Kept in memory, and persistent on the device
+- Log based approach
+    - Improve performance
+        - Erase only being required once in a while
+        - Costly read-modify-write of direct-mapped are avoided
+    - Enhance reliability
+    - Spread writes across pages
+        - Wear leveling
+        - Increase the lifetime of the device
+- Garbage collection
+    - Finding a block that contains one or more garbage pages, read in live pages from that block, write out those to log, reclaim the entire block for use in writing
+    - Some SSDs over-provision the device to reduce GC costs
+        - Increase internal bandwidth used for cleaning
+        - Cleaning can be delayed and pushed to the background
+- Mapping table size
+    - With a large 1-TB SSD, for example, a single 4-byte entry per 4-KB page results in 1 GB of memory needed by the device, just for these mappings!
+Thus, this page-level FTL scheme is impractical.
+    - Block-based mapping
+        - Only keep a pointer per block of the device, instead of per page
+        - Pros: reduce memory needed for translations
+        - Cons: performance on small write (< physical block size)
+    - **Hybrid mapping**
+        - FTL keeps a few blocks erased and direct all writes to them (i.e. **log blocks**)
+        - Keeps per-page mappings for these log blocks
+            - Able to write any page to any location within the log block
+        - Hybrid mapping: Two types of mapping
+            - Per-page mapping: log table (**Good for small write**)
+            - Per-block mapping: data table (**Good for saving space (due to block-level mapping)**)
+        - Process
+            - Consult the log table
+            - If logical block is not found there, then consult the data table then access
+        - Key: keeping the # of log blocks small (i.e. examine log blocks and switch them into blocks)

 ### SSD v.s.
 HDD comparisons

 - Performance